Roosevelt Roads Naval Station: Later military and U.S. government activities

 In September 2009, the Navy transferred Areas 55 and 63, approximately 53.77 acre of land, to US Army Garrison (USAG) Fort Buchanan for the Reserve Component of the United States Army, which includes the existing Roosevelt Roads US Army Reserve Center and the Ceiba Armed Forces Reserve Center (AFRC).
 In November 2012, the US Army transferred the property from USAG Fort Buchanan to the US Army Reserve 81st Readiness Division.

 The U.S. Army Reserve Boat Maintenance Facility located at Ensenada Honda bay was transferred to the Puerto Rico National Guard Landing Craft Detachment, 191st Regional Support Group.

 In 2017, a joint Army National Guard and Marine expeditionary unit (MEU) team established an Installation Staging Base at the former Naval Station is support of Hurricane Maria rescue and relief efforts.
 They transported Department of Health and Human Services assessment teams via helicopter to hospitals across Puerto Rico.
 The United States Air Force 821st Contingency Response Support Squadron, 821st Contingency Response Group, the United States Army 1st Armored Division Aviation Brigade and the 101st Airborne Division "Dustoff" unit arrived at Roosevelt Roads to support relief efforts.
 Marines and sailors set up a supply staging base receiving around-the-clock airlifts at Roosevelt Roads.
 This was the first major military activity at Roosevelt Roads since 2004.

 In August 2018, the U.S. Customs and Border Protection Air and Marine Operations began marine operations at a new facility at the former Roosevelt Roads Naval Station.

 In October 2025, CNN reported that base is again being used by the U.S. military as a staging ground for U.S. military activities in the Caribbean.
 In October 2025, Secretary of Defense Pete Hegseth did not directly respond to questions regarding the reopening of the facility.

-In September 2025, Puerto Rican state senators Nitza Morán Trinidad and Carmelo Ríos Santiago introduced Senate Resolution 286 "to evaluate the feasibility and impact of potentially repurposing Roosevelt Roads for national security by the Army" citing both regional security and the base's historical contribution to the local economy in terms of employment and revenues.
+In September 2025, Puerto Rican senators Nitza Morán Trinidad and Carmelo Ríos Santiago introduced Senate Resolution 286 "to evaluate the feasibility and impact of potentially repurposing Roosevelt Roads for national security by the Army" citing both regional security and the base's historical contribution to the local economy in terms of employment and revenues.